 The Festival will be headlined by the award-winning author and Writer in Residence at Lancaster University KAREN LLOYD, and also includes the director and cast of the Nicholson-inspired short film SHADOW OF THE MOUNTAIN, Cumbria’s outstanding folk singer and composer STEVE WHARTON, the poets KATE DAVIS and MIKE SMITH, and artist and designer ALAN ROPER.
+There’ll also be the chance to visit Norman Nicholson’s lifelong home and take part in a study session in the very house where he wrote many of his poems, plus a guided walk to Nicholson locations. |

 All events are free except for the Saturday evening event at the Beggar’s Theatre.